How is dyslexia assessed?

 All children struggling to acquire and use written language require assistance in Australian schools regardless of the underlying cause.

 Checks symptoms, all of which are behavioural and most people who do not have dyslexia can still check a lot of the boxes and are not reliable on their own.
-Checklists available on the internet need to be viewed with caution.
+Checklists with 30 or more indicators available on the internet need to be viewed with caution.

-Appropriate research based screening tools can indicate a profile of dyslexia by excluding sensory issues that may affect reading and ruling in characteristics of dyslexia.
+Appropriate research based screening tools can indicate a profile of dyslexia by excluding sensory issues that may affect reading and using an inclusionary approach based on characteristics of dyslexia.
 This service is exclusive to the ADA and has been set up to avoid unnecessary over testing on students who may not require any further profiling in order to be identified and educationally assisted.
-A medical health specialist is required at the ADA pre assessment stage to ensure that sensory issues are ruled out.
-The ADA prefers to work directly with schools so that we can educate them on the early signs and characteristics and focus on evidence based teaching and inclusive classroom procatices.
+A medical health professional is required at the ADA pre assessment stage to ensure that sensory issues (sight and hearing) are ruled out.
+The ADA prefers to work directly with schools so that we can educate them on the early signs and characteristics and focus on evidence based teaching and inclusive classroom practices.

-The ADA agrees that all struggling readers (who have difficulty acquiring and using written language in the areas of reading and spelling need identifying and educational assistance regardless of the undelying cause.
+The ADA agrees that all struggling readers who have difficulty acquiring and using written language in the areas of reading and spelling need identifying and educational assistance regardless of the undelying cause.
 All children who struggle with reading and spelling can benefit from a direct, explicit, sytematic, structured, multisensory approach.
-This type of instruction can assist all students with or without difficulties to gain a deeper understanding of the English language.
+This type of instruction can assist all students with or without difficulties to gain a deeper understanding of the structure of the English language.

 It is highly recommended that at the first point of concern when a teacher or parent notices a child experiencing persistent and unexpected difficulties learning to read is for the child to undertake an ADA pre assessment screening.